ProvoSensei/Web-Based-Programming/foto/readme.md

-Change the folder name into Foto
+Change the folder name into Foto.